-About two weeks ago it came to my attention that one of my other sites was receiving a significant amount of non-human traffic, translation: Bot Traffic.
+About two weeks ago, it came to my attention that a different site of mine was receiving a significant amount of non-human traffic, translation: Bot Traffic.
 This was according to data from my Google Analytics property.

 While I had noticed that my bounce rate had spiked, I had quickly brushed off this anomaly as merely a symptom of the new permalink structure the site had after migrating it from Blogger to WordPress.

 However, after digging through the Analytics data on my own, I couldn’t help but agree with the assessment.
 The data revealed that shortly after the migration, traffic from the service provider microsoft corporation had skyrocketed to account to approximately 10% of my daily traffic.

 This was a significant amount considering the site was now receiving approximately less than 600 daily views (from highs of 1.5k) thanks to the recent bouts of Google algorithm updates.
 And to think that my US traffic was scaling up despite this being a blog geared towards local traffic.

 The worst part about this traffic was that it had completely skewed the site’s metrics for the worse.
 For instance, its average bounce rate was now hovering around 84%.
 This is because the traffic had an Average Session Duration of 0-2 seconds and a 100% bounce rate.

 From this alone you can tell this has all the telltale signs of a bot and a not a human.
 Interestingly, my site is just one of many sites that have fallen victim to this traffic going by this thread on the Analytics Help forum.

 But what bot?
 It’s easy to surmise that this is a Bing or MSN bot from the tracked service provider, but that may not be the case.
 Here’s why?